Velko/8-bit-CPU/README.md

   building blocks.
 The rest of the machine is "wired up" from those blocks.
 It gives a runnable version and represents how it can be built on breadboards or PCBs.
 Same as previous implementation, it can be controlled via virtual serial connection.
+* Merged EEPROM burner, Flash writer and XMProg firmwares into one.
+Now it can program EEPROMs and Flash ROMs (should plug in the right Arduino shield) from binary file uploads over XMODEM protocol.
+  Interestingly, something in Arduino library was interfering with serial communication, so everything was ported to C and depends on [AVR-Libc][avr-libc] only.
+The built-in functionality of content generation for 7-segment display and microcode ROMs were ported to separate utilities.

 [eater-net-8bit]: https://eater.net/8bit
 [velkoraspi]: https://velkoraspi.blogspot.com/